jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 3. **Balance of Energies** - Honoring both masculine and feminine divine energies, both light and dark, both action and receptivity.

-4. **Ancestral Wisdom** - Connecting to how our Celtic ancestors understood time and seasons, honoring their wisdom while creating something meaningful for present use.
+4. **Ancestral Wisdom** - Connecting to how ancient Druids understood time and seasons, honoring their wisdom while creating something meaningful for present use.

 5. **Attentiveness** - Requiring mindfulness of moon phases and seasonal changes, fostering a deeper connection to the natural world.